“I’m a time-travelling Viking with sixteen children in three different time eras, with a mortgage.”

 The half-demon dragon tamer shook his head.
 “Only for the book.
 Then the fans move on and we’re left to deal with real-life issues.
 Your group meeting’s down the hall.”

-The claustrophobic virgin-saving Spy sighed, the leather creaked on his jacket as he crossed his arms.
+The claustrophobic virgin-saving Spy sighed and the leather creaked on his jacket as he crossed his arms.
 “No such thing as privacy.”

-“How?” asked the insurance salesman straightening his tie, noting the rest wore lots of leather.
+“How?”
+Asked the insurance salesman, straightening his tie, as the rest wore lots of leather.

 Except for the Sherriff in his badge-less uniform, who said, “The readers have access to everything.”

 “It’s worse than big brother, because they’re in your head, reading everything,” said the dragon taming half-demon.

 The virile Viking shook his blonde locks that flowed over his tanned toned bare chest.
 “Can’t keep secrets from my wives when they can read all about me and my many children.”

 “I lost the election because everyone in town knows I’m a were-bear.”
 He rubbed the vacant space where his badge once shone with honour on his uniform.